shitfuckery/usb_stick/README.md

 <img width="100%" alt="A screenshot showing the Manual Partitioning Expert Mode screen." src="https://github.com/user-attachments/assets/c554a2c1-e022-4c50-92a6-5a2cf0bf6690" />

-The screenshot above shows the manuap partitioning expert mode screen.
+The screenshot above shows the manual partitioning expert mode screen.
 The installation process will pause at this screen so that we can manually mount the various filesystems we created earlier.
 At this point switch back to the terminal window by either pressing `<alt><tab>` or by clicking on the terminal icon at the bottom left of the screen.
 Then, because the installer will have been started from this terminal instance, click on the tab to switch to the other terminal instance.

 We will create a directory called /target and mount the various filesystems we created earlier under it using the following commands: